TEAM-CURE/Crack-the-covid-crisis-BOTNET/README.md

 # Crack-the-covid-crisis-BOTNET
-Botnet Software is a network of various bots for solving different problems faced during CoVid-19 in the lokckdwon period .
+Botnet Software is a network of various bots for solving different problems faced during CoVid-19 in the lockdown period .

 Botnet contains 4 bots  :